bryanng77/EpicPortfolio/Cleaning&OrganisingDataUsingForLoopsFunctionsAndStringMethods.md

 I hope that you enjoyed this mini project that I did to help ease the calculation portion for my god-grandmother. (sort of) I thoroughly enjoyed this mini-project as I this made my god-grandmother smile like crazy (she doesn't know what Python is, but I guess she's happy that I tried to help her).

 Alright, enough of me talking!
-Stay safe and happy coding!
+Stay safe, have fun and happy coding!